osxmidi/LinVst/README.md

 On some slower systems Wine can initially take a long time to load properly when Wine is first used, which might cause a LinVst crash.
 The solution is to initialise Wine first by running winecfg or any other Wine based program, so that Wine has been initialised before LinVst is used.

-Drag and Drop features are not supported on LinVst embedded window versions.

 Upgrading to the latest wine-stable version is recommended.

 ------